-This option prepares Registered Nurses to assume leadership and administrative positions in inpatient, outpatient, community-based, and academic settings.
+This option prepares Registered Nurses to assume leadership and administrative positions in inpatient, outpatient, and community-based settings.
 Students gain knowledge and competency in financial and human capital management, as well as strategies for responding to the ethical and legal issues encountered in administrative roles.
 The HSL core courses are offered online.
 Practicum experiences are arranged by the student to meet identified learning needs.
 There is a required two-day, on-campus immersion during the last practicum course.

-NURS 563 Evidence-Based Practice 3 credits ; ; NURS 641A Nursing Leadership Development 3 credits ' NURS 642A Quality and Information Management 3 credits , NURS 643A Communication and Relationship Management 3 credits ; NURS 644A Health Care Management 3 credits , NURS 645A Legal, Regulatory, and Ethical Healthcare Environmer nts 3 3 credits Health Systems Leadership Practicum: 6 Credits (360 hours) NURS 631A Health System Leadership Practicum I 1-3 cred its

-NURS 632A Health System Leadership Practicum II 1-3 credits NURS 633A Health System Leadership Practicum III 1-3 credits
+NURS 563 Evidence-Based Practice 3 credits NURS 641A Nursing Leadership Development 3 credits NURS 642A Quality and Information Management 3 credits NURS 643A Communication and Relationship Management 3 credits NURS 644A Health Care Management 3 credits NURS 645A Legal, Regulatory, and Ethical Healthcare Environments 3 credits Health Syste ms Leadership Practicum: 6 Credits (360 hours) NURS 631A Health System Leadership Practicum I 1-3 credits NURS 632A Health System Leadership Practicum II 1-3 credits NURS 633A Health System Leadership Practicum III 1-3 credits